-Barbara Pesut PhD, RN is a Professor in the School of Nursing at the University of British Columbia and holds a Canada Research Chair in Health, Ethics and Diversity.
+Barbara Pesut PhD, RN is a Professor in the School of Nursing at the University of British Columbia and holds a Principal Research Chair (Tier 1) in Palliative and End of Life Care.
 Her 35-year career has included roles in leadership, teaching, research, and as a clinician providing palliative care.
 Her program of research focuses on improving palliative care for diverse populations.
-She is currently trialing a volunteer navigation intervention designed to improve the quality of life of seniors living at home with advancing chronic illness.
-She is also researching the policy, practice, and ethical implications of Medical Assistance in Dying for Nursing.
+She is currently scaling out a volunteer navigation intervention called Nav-CARE designed to improve the quality of life of seniors living at home with advancing chronic illness.
+She is also researching the development of medical assistance in dying and palliative care in Canada.

 PhD, Nursing, University of British Columbia

 In 2019, Barb received the Centenary Medal of Achievement from the UBC School of Nursing.
 In 2018, she received the Health Researcher of the Year Award from UBCO.
 In 2012, Barb received the College of Registered Nurses Award of Excellence in Nursing Research.

 Scholarly and Professional Activities: Areas of Special Interests and Accomplishments

 Barb holds a Tier 1 Principal Research Chair.
 Her interests lie in palliative and end of life care with a special focus on strategies to relieve suffering at end of life (e.g., palliative care, medical assistance in dying and palliative sedation).
 She is further scaling out a volunteer navigation intervention designed to improve palliative care for seniors living at home.
 This intervention has been implemented in 27 sites across Canada with further scale out planned for 2020-2024.

 Teaching & Supervision: Areas of Special Interest and Accomplishments